LedgerHQ/ldls/README.md

 ---

-## 🛠 Contributing to LDLS
+## 🛠 Contributing to Lumen

-LDLS is built with Nx, supporting both React and React Native development.
+Lumen is built with Nx, supporting both React and React Native development.
 Here's how to get started with development:

 ### Setup Development Environment